rednblkx/HomeKey-ESP32/docs/content/mqtt.md

 Once discovered, you can control your lock directly from Home Assistant's UI, just like any other lock entity.

+> [!NOTE]
+> In order to simplify things, interacting with the lock entity within Home Assistant will override the internal state of HomeKey-ESP32 through the `set_state` MQTT Topic.
+>
+> You can control the current and target state separately through their respective MQTT Topics.

 ### 5.3.
 NFC Tag Integration: Automate All the Things!

 This is where the real fun begins!
 Your HomeKey-ESP32 can integrate with Home Assistant's powerful Tag functionality, letting you trigger automations by simply scanning an NFC tag.